DSA Without CS Degree: The Gap Isn't Intelligence

 Where to start today with zero CS background

 A CS degree helps with DSA interviews.
-That's worth saying plainly, because most advice about learning DSA without CS degree background pretends the degree doesn't matter at all.
+That's worth saying plainly, because a lot of advice about learning DSA without CS degree background pretends the degree doesn't matter at all.
 It does matter, but the advantage isn't what you'd assume.

 Not intelligence, not mathematical talent, not years of practice.
 The real advantage is prerequisite ordering.
 CS graduates absorb a specific sequence, semester by semester, where each concept builds on the last.
-That sequence is what most self-taught engineers never get.
+That sequence is what you probably never got if you're self taught.

 What a CS degree actually gives you